benfixit/catholic_hymnbook/content/magnificat-the-lord-has-done-marvels-for-me.md

 ---
-id: 382
+id: 237
-title: Magnificat- The Lord Has Done Marvels for Me
+title: "Magnificat: The Lord Has Done Marvels for Me"
 ---

 _Chorus:_